-- Report all stolen items immediately to appropriate law enforcement agency then forward police report and completed Equipment Inventory Action Request to Property Management.
+- Report all stolen items immediately to appropriate law enforcement agency then forward police report and completed Action Request Form to Property Management.
 For theft/loss involving computer resources, please refer to PS-114(Security of Computing Resources) for further information.

-- Submit Equipment Inventory Action Request when wanting to surplus any equipment.
+- Submit an Action Request Form to initiate the surplus or disposal of any equipment.
 Any equipment deemed as scrap will become the responsibility of the department for removal and disposal of such equipment once approval is received.

 - In accordance with State Fleet Regulations, departments are to submit the MV-3/MV-4 (Daily Vehicle Log & Preventive Maintenance) reports for each vehicle to Property Management.
 The MV-3/MV-4 report is to be submitted the first week of each month to report the previous month's information.
 Contact Property Management (ph 225-578-6921) if you need additional forms and/or instructions.